SemCo: Toward Semantic Coherent Visual Relationship Forecasting: VRF DATASETS

-\textbf{Relation Transition.} Figure \ref{fig:datasettrans} (c) and (d) show statistical distribution of relation transition in two datasets.
-We calculate the number of all relation transition and normalize them within the same class of relation.
-In VRF-VidOR dataset, the weights of $grab \Rightarrow hold$ and $hold \Rightarrow release$ are high as we can see in the Figure \ref{fig:datasettrans} (a).
-The relation class of $watch$ may be transferred to many kinds of relation and these may also be transferred to $watch$.
-In VRF-AG dataset, $not\_contacting$ is mainly transferred to $touching$ and $holding$, and $touching$ is also easy be transferred to $holding$ and $not\_contacting$.
+\textit{1) Example.} Figure~\ref{fig:example1} and Figure~\ref{fig:example2} shows annotation examples of the proposed datasets.
+We can find that for a specific $\textless$baby-toy$\textgreater$ pair or action annotation, the possible predicate sets are similar regardless of different visual appearance.
+For SemCo-AG dataset, Figure~\ref{fig:example1} shows the predicates between person and something in action \textit{picking up something} follow the series of $not\_contacting \Rightarrow touching \Rightarrow holding$.
+For SemCo-VidOR dataset, the $\textless$child-toy$\textgreater$ examples may have the predicate series of $watch \Rightarrow grab \Rightarrow hold \Rightarrow release$. \textit{2) Relation Transition.} Figure~\ref{fig:datasettrans} also shows the statistical distribution of relation transitions in SemCoBench.
+We calculate the number of all relationship transitions and normalize them within the same class of relation.
+In SemCo-VidOR dataset, the weights of $grab \Rightarrow hold$ and $hold \Rightarrow release$ are relatively high.
+The relationship category $watch$ may transfer to many kinds of relationship categories and those may also transfer to $watch$.
+In SemCo-AG dataset, $not\_contacting$ is more likely to transfer to $touching$ and $holding$, while $touching$ also tends to transfer to $holding$ and $not\_contacting$.
 The probability of transferring from $holding$ to $wearing$ is also in the top three.
-All of the above have proved that relation transition has temporal tendency, so we designed the VRF task to learn the regularity of relation transition in videos.

-\textbf{Object-Relation Interacion.} Figure \ref{fig:interaction} shows the object-relation interaction in the VidOR data set.
-The left side of the figure represents the relationship categories in the data set, and the right side of the figure represents the object categories in the dataset.
-It can be seen from the figure that the relationship-object interaction of the data set is more complicated, which also indicates that the task of predicting the video visual relationship is difficult.
-A large number of relationship categories such as holding and touching interact with almost all objects.
-A small number of relationship categories such as eating also interacts with at least four objects, namely sandwich, medicine, groceries and food.
-The number of objects is relatively balanced.
-The more numerous objects include bag, groceries, towel, shoe and so on.
-Objects with a small number include television, picture and so on.
+Figure~\ref{fig:datasettrans} proves the possibility and significance to learn the relation transitions in videos. \textit{3) Object-Relation Interacion.} Figure~\ref{fig:interaction} shows the object-relation interactions of the proposed two datasets.
+The left side of each figure represents the relationship categories in the dataset, and each right side of the figure represents the object categories in the dataset.
+The object-relation interactions are complicated, which also indicates that the task of predicting the video visual relationship is difficult.
+Take SemCo-AG dataset as an example, a large number of relationship categories, such as \textit{holding} and \textit{touching}, interact with almost all objects.
+A small number of relationship categories, such as \textit{eating}, also interact with at least four objects (\textit{i.e., sandwich}, \textit{medicine}, \textit{groceries} and \textit{food}).
+The number of objects of each category is relatively balanced.